Speech Sound Disorders-Articulation and Phonology

 The Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 provide protections for students with disabilities who are transitioning to postsecondary education.
 The protections provided by these acts (a) ensure that programs are accessible to these students and (b) provide aids and services necessary for effective communication (U.S. Department of Education, Office for Civil Rights, 2011).

-For more information about transition planning, see ASHA's resource on transitioning youth.
+For more information about transition planning, see ASHA's resource on Postsecondary Transition Planning.

 Service Delivery